josev2046/Save-Your-Archive-BlackLives---Art-Installation-Series/README.md

-* **In-frame Element**: The open-reel tape itself is purely a visual element; it is a dummy reel, not connected to any playback mechanism within the frame.
+* **In-frame Element**: The open-reel tape itself is purely a visual element; it is an old archive reel, not connected to any playback mechanism within the frame.
 * **Digital Playback**: All audio playback is managed independently by the hidden digital media player, ensuring reliability and consistent sound quality.
-* **Direct Connection**: The headphones are cabled directly to the hidden media player, offering a dedicated and personal listening experience.
+The headphones are cabled directly to the hidden media player, offering a dedicated and personal listening experience.

 ## Project Ethos